 Overnight camp presents a unique opportunity to meet campers from a variety of backgrounds and develop new connections through the experience of communal living.
-While the bunk is a place that allows campers to connect with old friends, we appreciate your partnership in reinforcing the core value that camp encourages children to widen their circle of friends.
-The bunk, the edah (unit), and greater camp community offer the opportunity to meet new lifelong friends.
+While the bunk is a place that allows campers to connect with old friends, we appreciate reinforcement that a core value of camp encourages children to widen their circle of friends.
+The tzrif (bunk), the edah (unit), and greater camp community offer the opportunity to meet new lifelong friends.
 The camp friends you have now were strangers to you once!

-The bunking process of nearly five hundred campers is no small undertaking.
-Our staff devote many hours to this in the hopes of creating a positive environment for each individual camper.
-It is our policy that bunk requests are balanced with prior data/experience, staff feedback, and camp philosophy - the intention to build towards a comprehensive experience for each camper.
+The bunking process of over five hundred campers is no small undertaking and it is always our intention to create a positive environment for each individual camper.
+Per our policy, bunk requests are balanced with prior data/experience and staff feedback to build towards a comprehensive experience for each camper.
+Bunk makeup CAN CHANGE from year to year and campers may be placed with different campers than they were in a previous summer.
 As the case with generations of campers, our goal is for your child to look back on their camper experience and feel the impact of the relationships they have built by embracing this philosophy:

 “My bunk was the same since Notzitzim, and that’s exactly how we liked it.
 In Shoafim, when my bunk was split, it felt like the end of the world.
 It was actually a blessing in disguise.
 It forced me to branch out and become friends with girls that were right in front of my eyes for years - I was just never open to forming new relationships.
 You can become so close by Gesher, but only if you put in the effort, and that’s what is so special about it.
 I would’ve never made those friends if my bunk wasn’t split.

 When I look back, I couldn’t even tell you who was in my Gesher bunk, because we all were one banot, and we wouldn’t have been if we didn’t have that extra push.” – Alexa Jakubowitz